Blog

 Layer One: The Per-Transaction Cap (Scarcity Limit)

-Once the utilization threshold is breached, the first throttle layer activates: withdraw_scarcity_limit_bps.
-This parameter caps the maximum amount any single withdrawal can extract from the pool, expressed as a percentage of the pool’s remaining total supply.
+Once the utilization threshold is breached, the first throttle layer activates: a per-transaction withdrawal cap.
+This parameter limits the maximum amount any single withdrawal can extract from the pool, expressed as a percentage of the pool’s total supply.

-This is not a penalty — it is a circuit breaker.
+The mechanism functions as a circuit breaker.
 The intent, as the protocol documentation states, is to prevent “any single actor from draining a large portion of remaining liquidity in one transaction.”
-For the remaining lenders in the pool, this means that even a concentrated position cannot trigger a cascade that leaves them unable to exit.
+For the remaining lenders in the pool, even a concentrated position cannot trigger a cascade that leaves them unable to exit.

 Layer Two: The Per-Position Cooldown

-The scarcity limit alone is insufficient.
-Without a time constraint, a sophisticated actor could simply loop multiple smaller transactions in rapid succession, each within the per-transaction cap, to achieve the same drain effect over a short window.
+The per-transaction cap alone is insufficient.
+Without a time constraint, a sophisticated actor could loop multiple smaller transactions in rapid succession, each within the cap, to achieve the same drain effect over a short window.

-Layer two addresses this: withdraw_scarcity_cooldown_s.
-After a withdrawal from a specific obligation triggers the throttle, a pool-defined cooldown period prevents immediate sequential withdrawals from the same obligation.
-The protocol enforces this at the position level — each DepositPosition tracks a last_scarcity_withdraw_ts timestamp, recording when the last scarcity withdrawal occurred for that specific position.
+The second layer addresses this with a per-position cooldown.
+After a withdrawal from a specific obligation triggers the throttle, a pool-defined waiting period prevents immediate sequential withdrawals from the same obligation.
+The protocol enforces this at the position level: each deposit position tracks the timestamp of the last throttled withdrawal, preventing repeated exits regardless of amount.

-If the cooldown is configured at 300 seconds, a lender who withdraws under high utilization must wait five minutes before withdrawing again from the same position — regardless of the amount.
-This per-position enforcement is architecturally significant: it means the cooldown cannot be circumvented by splitting a position across multiple small transactions within the same obligation.
+If the cooldown is configured at 300 seconds, a lender who withdraws under high utilization must wait five minutes before withdrawing again from the same position.
+This per-position enforcement means the cooldown cannot be circumvented by splitting a position across multiple smaller transactions within the same obligation.
+Separate obligations (identified by different seeds) maintain independent cooldown timers, but each is individually subject to the same per-transaction cap.

 Layer Three: The Escalating Exit Fee

-When a pool enters extended high-utilization mode, the protocol can apply an additional fee that scales linearly from zero up to withdraw_max_scarcity_fee_bps as utilization increases beyond the threshold.
-The fee rises with the severity of the liquidity shortfall — the deeper the stress, the higher the cost of immediate exit.
+When a pool enters extended high-utilization mode, the protocol applies an additional fee that scales linearly from zero up to the configured maximum as utilization increases beyond the threshold.
+The fee is calculated based on the post-withdrawal utilization ratio, meaning a larger withdrawal pushes utilization higher and increases its own fee.
+The deeper the stress, the higher the cost of immediate exit.

-Critically, this fee can be directed to the Insurance Fund or other protocol beneficiaries.
-This means that lenders who choose to exit during a liquidity crunch are effectively contributing to the buffer that protects those who remain.
-The fee is not punitive in isolation; it is a market signal that prices the externality of stress-period exits and routes that value toward protocol resilience.
+This fee can be directed to the Insurance Fund or other protocol beneficiaries.
+Lenders who choose to exit during a liquidity crunch are effectively contributing to the buffer that protects those who remain.
+The fee prices the externality of stress-period exits and routes that value toward protocol resilience.

 The Hard Stop: Bad Debt Freeze

-Beyond the three throttle layers lies a qualitatively different mechanism — one that is not a throttle but a full pause.
+Beyond the three throttle layers lies a qualitatively different mechanism: a full pause on pool operations.
 In rare cases, when a borrower’s collateral becomes insufficient to cover their debt, the protocol detects bad debt and temporarily pauses withdrawals for the affected pool.
 Fresh deposits are also frozen under the same logic: an unaware supplier risks losing portions of a fresh deposit due to a diluted share token rate in the event of partial or full bad-debt socialization.

-Withdrawals and deposits resume after the bad-debt event is processed — handled asynchronously by the Insurance Fund contract governance — or after the bad-debt lock expires, whichever comes first.
-The bad-debt lock is configurable per market by the market admin.
-The expiration mechanism is implemented as a safeguard against a malicious or inactive Insurance Fund admin, which could otherwise result in a permanent liquidity lock.
+Withdrawals and deposits resume after the bad-debt event is processed (handled asynchronously by the Insurance Fund contract governance) or after the bad-debt lock expires, whichever comes first.
+The bad-debt lock duration is configurable per market by the market admin.
+This effectively functions as a safeguard: without it, a non-responsive Insurance Fund admin could result in a permanent liquidity lock.

 For institutional lenders, this mechanism maps directly to a familiar TradFi concept: the side-pocket.
 Assets implicated in a bad-debt event are temporarily segregated, the loss is assessed and covered where possible, and normal operations resume only after the accounting is resolved.
 The difference is that every step of this process is on-chain, auditable, and governed by smart contract logic rather than fund manager discretion.